 Number of principal buildings per lot: two single-family residences or one two-family residence.

-Minimum lot area shall be two acres for lakeshore tots and five acres for non-lakeshore
+Minimum lot area shall be two acres for lake front lots and five acres for Non-lake front lots.

-Minimum lot width at the mean high-water elevation (MHWE) shall be 250 feet and minimum tot width at the road frontage shall be 250 feet for all non-flag lots.
+Minimum lot width at the mean high-water elevation (MHWE) shall be 250 feet and minimum lot width at the road frontage shall be 250 feet for all non-flag lots.

-Minimum lot depth shall be 250 feet for lakeshore lots and 450 feet for non-lakeshore
+Minimum lot depth shall be 250 feet for lake front lots and 450 feet for non-lake front lots.

 Minimum setback, front and rear, shall be 50 feet from the highway right-of-way, and 50 feet where the lot abuts the lake; the MHWE shall be used for setback measurement.
 Docks, boat hoists, and boat ramps are permitted within the setback area.